SwapnilB31/iterflow/README.md

 **Why is this powerful?**

 - **Parallelism for IO-bound tasks**: Fetch from APIs, read files, or process streams in parallel, maximizing throughput without overwhelming resources.
-- **Fine-grained control**: Tune concurrency to match your environment (e.g., number of open connections, CPU cores).
+- **Fine-grained control**: Tune concurrency to match your environment (e.g., number of open connections, number of arms of async queue).
 - **Safe and predictable**: All concurrency is opt-in and explicit—no race conditions or hidden parallelism.
 - **Works with all actions**: Every terminal method (`collect`, `take`, `drop`, etc.) supports concurrency, making it easy to scale up or down as needed.